emerald-dao/beginner-cadence-course/chapter3/day1/README.md

 So, why is this useful?
 Isn't this just super fricken annoying?
 No, haha.
 This is super useful actually.
 Let's say we want to give someone an NFT worth billions of dollars.
 Don't we want to make sure we don't lose that NFT?
 Like *really sure*?
 We can do this in Cadence because it's *so so so so so* hard to lose our Resource unless we LITERALLY tell it to destroy.
 This plays into the overall theme in Cadence: **Cadence makes it very hard for the developer to mess up.
 Which is good.**

-Here's a summary of the difference between them:
+Here's a summary of the differences between them:
 - Structs are containers of data.
 That's it.
 - Resources are extremely secure, hard to lose, impossible to copy, well kept-track-of containers of data that cannot be lost.